cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-``The Apache Tika toolkit detects and extracts metadata and text from over a thousand different file types (such as PPT, XLS, and PDF).
-All of these file types can be parsed through a single interface, making Tika useful for search engine indexing, content analysis, translation, and much more [@www-tika].''
+> ``The Apache Tika toolkit detects and extracts metadata and text
+> from over a thousand different file types (such as PPT, XLS, and
+> PDF).
+All of these file types can be parsed through a single
+> interface, making Tika useful for search engine indexing, content
+> analysis, translation, and much more [@www-tika].''

-# Oracle -o-
+# Oracle :o:

 |          |                      |